GIXLabs/GIXLabs.github.io/how_to/first_lasercut.md

 - Grab a piece of 0.12 inch cardboard from the material supplies and place it in the bed of the machine.
 Try to use a piece that already has a few cuts in it.
 The length and width of the board do not matter very much as you can scale your design to fit.
 - Select 1/8" Corrugated Cardboard in the top lefthand corner.
 You may have to use the search bar to find it.
   ![SelectMaterial](/assets/images/first_laser_cut/select_material.png)
-- You can find the proper settings on [this page](https://gixlabs.github.io/laser_cutters/glowforge.html) for all of the other materials in the Prototyping Labs
+- You can find the proper settings on [this page](https://gixlabs.github.io/tools/laser_cutters/glowforge.html) for all of the other materials in the Prototyping Labs

 ## Changing Cut Settings

 - On the lefthand side you can click on the item you want to change the settings for from engrave, score, or cut.
+You do not need to mess with Power and Speed settings.
+If you see those, just press Back.
   ![ChangeSetting](/assets/images/first_laser_cut/change_settings.png)
   ![SelectSetting](/assets/images/first_laser_cut/select_settings.jpg)